UPPMAX/R-python-julia-matlab-HPC/docs/index.rst

         - Project ID: ``lu2024-7-80`` (for use in slurm scripts)
         - Home directories have much larger quotas at LUNARC than at UPPMAX or HPC2N.
 Create a suitable sub-directory in your home directory or a personal project folder.

-.. admonition:: Exercises

-   There are three main ways to get the exercises.
-In any case, you should do so from the directory you will be working in, on either Rackham, Kebnekaise, or Cosmos:

-   - Copy them from the computer system you are on (only until 2024-11-01) and unpack them by entering ``tar -xzvf exercises.tar.gz``

-      - Rackham: ``cp /proj/r-py-jl-m-rackham/exercises.tar.gz`` .
-      - Kebnekaise: ``cp /proj/nobackup/r-py-jl-m/exercises.tar.gz`` .
-      - (No local repository for Cosmos)

-   - Clone them with git from the repo: ``git clone https://github.com/UPPMAX/R-python-julia-matlab-HPC.git``
-   - Copy the tarball from the web into your working directory with ``wget https://github.com/UPPMAX/R-python-julia-matlab-HPC/raw/refs/heads/main/exercises/exercises.tar.gz`` and unpack them with ``tar -xzvf exercises.tar.gz``

 Content of the course
 ---------------------